 Can Cloud Firewall control IPsec traffic?

 The Internet firewall cannot be used to control decrypted IPsec traffic.

 You can use east-west traffic control policies of Cloud Firewall to control decrypted IPsec traffic.

-Can Cloud Firewall protect traffic on Express Connect or Cloud Enterprise Network (CEN)?
+Can Cloud Firewall protect traffic on Express Connect or CEN?

 - Cloud Firewall can protect only traffic between VPCs that are connected by using Express Connect in the same region.
 It cannot protect traffic between a VPC and a Virtual Border Router (VBR) that are connected by using Express Connect.